AgentMC/Sao19/Translate/En/Part9.md

 "......Lisa-chan, don’t be scared.
 It’s all right now...... all right now......"

-Whispering and softly stroking her cheek, soon she made whining to gradually come down and then a little hand touched Ronnie's arm.
+Whispering and softly stroking her cheek, soon she made whining to gradually come down and then a little hand touched Ronye's arm.
 On the left side, the sound of the closed window sounded again.

 Until someone touched her back, Ronye kept holding the baby hard.